openstack/oslo-specs/specs/policy/ptl.rst

 then that minor version will already be taken.

 .. note:: In general, minor version changes are not allowed on stable branches,
           but exceptions can be made if the situation warrants it.
+See the `stable branch guide`_ for more details.

 When making releases, there are some useful commands to know.
 First, to find all the changes in all the Oslo libraries since they were last released, use